chainbound/fiber-docs/docs/getting-started.md

 title: Getting Started
 ---
 Users can connect to the API at `fiberapi.io:8080`, providing their API key in the process.
-The domain will resolve to the closest node to the client, based on latency.
-To check this latency, just `ping fiberapi.io` from the same machine as your client.
+The domain will resolve to the closest node to the client, based on latency (check out the [regions](./regions) for where this will be).
+To check this latency, just
+`ping fiberapi.io` from the same machine as your client.

 The API uses gRPC.
 We offer a number of client packages to make this connection process as easy as possible: